-The NARGC suggested that heather be established on large area of the cutaway in general as this is beneficial from biodiversity and pollinators.
-NARGC were also keen to minimise the spread of scrub and woodland habitats to reduce habitats for predators (such as foxes) and were keen to seek control of so-called "vermin" species on the rehabilitated bogs.
+The NARGC suggested that heather be established on large area of the cutaways as this is beneficial from biodiversity and pollinators.
+NARGC were also keen to minimise the spread of scrub and woodland habitats to reduce habitats from predators (such as foxes) and were keen to seek control of so-called "vermin" species on the rehabilitated bogs.